delfanbaum/lightweight-markup-to-pdf/README.md

 Some known issues include:

+- Right now you need to run it as a script, e.g., `python3 /path/to/lwm2pdf.py [options]`.
+I'll figure out how to add it to your path someday...
 - Table handling is not the best
 - All footnotes are rendered as end notes (this is a constraint from WeasyPrint)
 - No tests :'( (UPDATE: Like two tests!)